I’m a research scientist at Yahoo in Sunnyvale, California.

 My work revolves around better understanding of user needs and intent, to facilitate surfacing personalized & contextual content – while respecting user expectations in terms of transparency and social norms in the process (i.e. understand user’s priorities and needs, don’t get in the way, be transparent and don’t embarrass).
 This includes the effects of interaction and service design on user behavior.
 My research specifically focuses on people’s reactions to systems that adapt/personalize themselves to users and their (social) context.

 I combine quantitative, controlled and in-depth qualitative methods to understand both what behavior is happening, and the underlying reasons why.

 On a very general level, I’m interested in how people perceive technologies and integrate them into their daily lives.
-My research revolves around mobile location-based services and people’s perceptions of their surroundings, ‘Research in the Large’: using wide distribution channels and existing services for research purposes, and people’s perceptions of applications and ‘things’ that use data around -or about- them to adapt and personalize themselves.
+My past research revolves around mobile location-based services and people’s perceptions of their surroundings, ‘Research in the Large’: using wide distribution channels and existing services for research purposes, and people’s perceptions of applications and ‘things’ that use data around -or about- them to adapt and personalize themselves.
 My user studies combine quantitative and qualitative methods to understand both what is happening, and why; grasping the human-scale motivations behind the web-scale data.